d2si/sovereign-keys/README.md

     This is a super critically important piece of information
     ```

 That's great.
-But wait a minute.
-Any instance can "takeown" the secret of anyother?
-Well, if the instances both belong to the same customer then **yes**, providing the wannabe-owner instance have access to the original instance volume.
-Three things are important to note on this mechanism:
+But hey wait a minute.

+Any instance can "takeown" the secret of another?
+Well, if the instances both belong to the same customer then **yes**, providing the wannabe-owner instance has access to the original instance volume.

+Three things are important to note about this mechanism:
-- First, it is necessary: there HAVE to be some way for an instance to claim anotherone's secret as its own, else loosing an instance would mean loosing the data;
+- First, it is necessary: there HAVE to be some way for an instance to claim anotherone's secret as its own, else losing an instance would mean losing the data;
-- Second, know that taking own of a secret generate a new "version" of the secret but **DOES NOT** invalidate the original version;
+- Second, know that taking ownership of a secret generate a new "version" of the secret but **DOES NOT** invalidate the original version;
 - Third, all of that is traced and auditable.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Auditing what's happening

-**Every** call that reach the `Sovereign Keys` API instances is traced in tamper-proof, enumerated log files.
-Not every calls reach the API instances though.
+**Each** call asking for operation on secrets that reach the `Sovereign Keys` API instances is traced in tamper-proof, enumerated log files.
+Not every call reaches the API instances though.
 For example, a malicious call attempting to impersonate another instance would not even pass the Private API Gateway performing the authentication (see the <a href="#architecture">Architecture</a> section).
-But every calls reaching the API instances are logged.
+But every call reaching the API instances is logged.

-`Sovereign Keys` itself keep a copy of all the log files.
-Addtionnaly, each customer may have a specific audit bucket configured and, in that case, will receive the logs as well.
+`Sovereign Keys` itself keeps a copy of all the log files.
+Additionally, each customer may have a specific audit bucket configured and, in that case, will receive the logs as well.

-For instance, the "dummy" customer created by default for test purposes have an audit-bucket configured.
+In fact, the "dummy" customer created by default for test purposes has an audit-bucket configured.
 You can go in S3 and browse it, and you will find logs inside "VPC" folders:

 ![Screenshot Audit bucket](images/screenshot-audit-bucket.png)

 You can see they are *json* files with a sequence number.
-You can also see that there is no gap in the sequence: **a gap would indicate a log file has been removed** (or that you completly detroyed your `Sovereign Keys` API cluster which mean loosing the counters).
+You can also see that there is no gap in the sequence: **a gap would indicate a log file has been removed** (or that you completely destroyed your `Sovereign Keys` API cluster which means losing the counters).

 You can use [Amazon Athena](https://aws.amazon.com/athena/) or your own SIEM to use the logs.
 You can also, of course, download them manually from S3 but that is not practical.